 Looking at Figure 2.C we see that this intuition could not be further from the truth.
 Not only the profile does not form a convex line above growth-optimizing, it widely oscillates crossing $R=1$ and even goes negative.
-Was the investor too crude in modifying his view?
-Was he too harsh or too lenient?
-Either way, how could he become less risk averse and even crossed the line into risk-loving territory of gambling?
+Was the investor too crude in modifying their view?
+Were they too harsh or too lenient?
+Either way, how could they become less risk averse and even crossed the line into risk-loving territory of gambling?
 We encourage the reader to try their own ways of modifying views.
 The more you try the more evidence you obtain supporting the inevitable conclusion -- it is very difficult, practically impossible, to achieve consistent sensible risk aversion by ad-hoc modification of views.

-Using payoff elasticity equation gives us a much easier way of including risk aversion.
-To demonstrate that let us create a simple textbook example.
+Using the payoff elasticity equation gives us a much easier way of including risk aversion.
+To demonstrate let us create a simple textbook example.
 We take the same market and the same growth-optimizing investor as we considered above.
-This time, however, we accommodate investor's desire to suppress his view in the wings by stating a very high level of risk aversion -- see Figure 2.D.
+This time, however, we accommodate the investor's desire to suppress their view in the wings by stating a very high level of risk aversion -- see Figure 2.D.
 Integrating the payoff elasticity equation immediately gives us the payoff structure -- Figure 2.E.

 The two Figures 2.D and 2.E also illustrate the corrective effect of adjusting risk aversion profiles.
 By comparison to growth-optimizing, the investor with the risk aversion $R$ is more risk-averse in the wings ($R>1$) and less risk-averse near ATM ($R<1$).
-Looking at the payoff (blue line $F$ on Figure 2.E) we see that the investor effectively reallocates his exposure from the wings to the ATM region.
+Looking at the payoff (blue line $F$ on Figure 2.E vs the red line $f$) we see that the investor effectively reallocates their exposure from the wings to the ATM region.
 This reallocation effect can be perfectly removed (if desired) by replacing $R$ with $\tilde{R}$, i.e. by making sure that we are at least as risk averse as the growth-optimizing investor.
 Having obtained the payoffs we can easily illustrate them in terms of market views.
-This would give us pictures which resemble Figure 2.A in the general shape with the difference that this time we don't just hope (and almost surely fail) to imply some reasonable risk aversion -- this time we know exactly what we are building (this is how Investor 2 on Figure 2.A in Ref~\cite{Soklakov_2013a} was constructed).
+This would give us pictures which resemble Figure 2.A in the general shape with the difference that this time we don't just hope (and almost surely fail) to imply some reasonable risk aversion -- we know exactly what we are building (this is how Investor 2 on Figure 2.A in Ref~\cite{Soklakov_2013a} was constructed).

 Direct modifications of payoffs is yet another example of popular structuring ad-hocery for imitating risk aversion.
 The most benign examples of that are introducing ad-hoc floors and caps on top of otherwise problematic payoffs.
 To see that direct payoff modifications can be dangerous, all we have to do is to examine modifications of $f$ presented on Figures 2.B and 2.E.
 At first glance all of them look reasonable.